thoughtrealm/bumblebee/docs/TECHDETAILS.md

 ```

 When bundling the input, the header is first populated with the following values:
-- SymmetricKey is set to a random 32 byte sequence
+- SymmetricKey is set to a random 32-byte sequence
-- Salt is set to a random 32 byte sequence
+- Salt is set to a random 32-byte sequence
-- The SenderSig is initialized with a random 32 byte sequence that is signed using ed25519 and the
+- The SenderSig is initialized with a random 32-byte sequence that is signed using ed25519 and the
 Sender's Private Key from their ed25519 (signing) keypair.
 Both the random sequence and the signature output
 are stored in the header.
-- All the remaining metadata values are populated as necessary
+- All the remaining metadata values are populated as needed

 The header itself is then encrypted using the NKEYS XKEYs (curve25519) SEAL functionality.
-The SEAL functionality uses the receiver's Public Key from their curve25519 (cipher) keypair.
+The SEAL functionality uses the receiver's Public Key from their curve25519 keypair.

 The header is then emitted to the output stream.

-Once the encrypted header is emitted, then the payload is encrypted using the previously derived
+Once the encrypted header is written to the stream, then the payload is encrypted using the previously derived
 Salt and SymmetricKey.
 While the random SymmetricKey is potentially a strong one-time sequence,
 it is still strengthened using Argon2.
 This is to mitigate any weak random sequences that might be
 generated.

-The payload is encrypted using XChacha20/Poly1305, which is a streaming cipher and
+The payload is encrypted using XChacha20-Poly1305, which is a streaming cipher and
 supports the output of large payload streams.
 The output encryption is performed in
 sealed chunks of 32,000 bytes.
 Each chunk will result in a small increase in output size,
 due to nonce and AEAD overhead, so the resulting output stream will be slightly larger than the input stream.

 ### A technical flow of the Bundle process...
 Let Key<sub>payload</sub> be a random symmetric key for the payload data stream<br/>
 Let Key<sub>derived</sub> be an Argon2 permutation of Key<sub>payload</sub>
 Let Salt<sub>payload</sub> be a random 32-byte salt for the payload data stream<br/>